 The benefit of any contract entered into with us is personal to you and only you can enforce the contractual terms.

-We only agree to supply a phone to you if you enter into an airtime agreement to connect the phone we supply to an airtime provider for a minimum period of 12, 18 or 24 months on the particular network and tariff that is associated with the phone.
+We only agree to supply a phone to you if you enter into an airtime agreement to connect the phone we supply to an airtime provider for a minimum period of 24 months on the particular network and tariff that is associated with the phone.
 If there is a delivery charge, you must also pay that.
 The reason we insist on this is because mobile phones are worth several hundred pounds and we can only sell or supply a phone either free or for a price below what the phone is worth if you also enter into such an airtime agreement.
 Your contract for airtime is not with us but is with a separate mobile phone network.

 If we deliver a phone to you and you do not enter into the associated airtime agreement or you cancel your agreement AND do not return the phone to us (or where permitted under paragraph 10 do not enable us to collect it) we will charge you the retail price of the handset only phone.